-With his pace and bounce, Marchant de Lange made a massive impression in the most important match of his career so far
+de Lange delivers in the biggest match of his career

 After dismissing both Brad Haddin and Mitchell Johnson for ducks off consecutive deliveries, 21-year-old Marchant de Lange faced the biggest moment of his 14-match first-class career.
 A hat-trick against Australia in a tour match would not have elevated him to immediate Test-player status, but it would have made a strong statement about his credentials.
 Peter Siddle took guard, de Lange walked to his mark, thought about what he wanted to do and ran in.